bylexus/pcms/doc/site/architecture/index.md

 This **Markdown** file is processed using the 'base-template.html' template file
 ```

 1. The YAML Frontmatter is extracted from the Markdown file.
-Metadata is available via the `page.Metadata` template object.
+Metadata is available via the `Page.Metadata` template object.
 2. The `template` variable defines the used pongo2 template file: The (processed) contents of this file is available as `content` variable.
    For example, the `base-template` file may look as follows: